 By Nick Brown

-NEW YORK (Reuters) - Innkeepers USA Trust, the bankrupt manager of more than 70 hotels, gained court approval on Friday of a plan to sell most of its properties to Cerberus Capital Management
+NEW YORK (Reuters) - Innkeepers USA Trust, the bankrupt manager of more than 70 hotels, gained court approval on Friday of a plan to sell most of its properties to Cerberus Capital Management <CBS.UL> and Chatham Lodging Trust <CLDT.N> for $1.12 billion.

 The deal, green-lighted by Judge Shelley Chapman at a hearing in New York, does not resolve a dispute between Innkeepers and its major secured creditors, Midland Loan Services and Lehman Ali Inc, over the creditors' right to pursue certain claims against guarantors of their liens.